What to know about the Seahawks’ Week 4 opponent, the New York Giants

 But officially, the Giants are holding out hope that Barkley will be able to play against the Seahawks.

-“He’s really now in the day-to-day category,’’ Daboll said during his press conference Tuesday.
-Daboll said Barkley was not expected to take part in what he termed a “jog through’’ the team was holding Tuesday — neither the Seahawks nor Giants will have to release an official injury report this week until Thursday.
+“He’s really now in the day-to-day category,’’ Daboll said during a new conference Tuesday.
+Daboll said Barkley was not expected to take part in what he termed a “jog-through’’ the team was holding Tuesday — neither the Seahawks nor Giants will have to release an official injury report this week until Thursday.

 Barkley is coming off a 2022 season in which he re-established himself as one of the best running backs in the NFL after battling injuries the previous two years, gaining 1,312 yards, averaging 4.4 per carry and making the Pro Bowl.

 But interestingly, in a season in which Seattle had one of the worst run defenses in the NFL, Barkley had one of his worst games of the year against the Seahawks last Oct.
-30 at Lumen Field, held to 53 yards on 20 carries, an average of 2.65 per attempt that was his second-lowest of the season.
+30 at Lumen Field, held to 53 yards on 20 carries, an average of 2.65 per attempt that was his second lowest of the season.
 Barkley, now 26, rushed for 114 yards on 29 carries in two games this year before his injury.

 Daniel Jones-ing for a good game

-The Giants, meanwhile, signed Jones to a four-year contract worth up to $160 million with $81 million guaranteed shortly before the free agency period began in March, doing so following a season in which he finally began to limit mistakes, which allowed him to more fully show the potential that made the Giants make him the sixth overall pick of the 2019 draft.
+The Giants, meanwhile, signed Jones to a four-year contract worth up to $160 million with $81 million guaranteed shortly before the free-agency period began in March, doing so following a season in which he finally began to limit mistakes, which allowed him to more fully show the potential that convinced the Giants to make him the sixth overall pick of the 2019 draft.

 Jones threw just five interceptions in 472 attempts for a 1.1% interception rate that was the lowest in the NFL in 2022.
 He also completed a career-high 67.2% of his passes while again showing the rushing ability that makes him among the better dual-threat QBs in the NFL, gaining a career-high 708 yards on 120 carries with a career-high seven touchdowns.

-Jones, though, is off to a rockier start this year having already thrown four interceptions in just 97 attempts (a 4.1% interception rate) and held to a career-low 4.5 yards per rush with 107 yards on 24 carries.
+Jones, though, is off to a rocky start this year, having thrown four interceptions in 97 attempts (a 4.1% interception rate) and held to a career-low 4.5 yards per rush with 107 yards on 24 carries.

 But, having played quality defenses in the Cowboys and 49ers has obviously been a factor.